aavam/GEN_AI_PROMPT/README.md

 Business Overview:

 ExpressWay Logistics is a dynamic logistics service provider, committed to delivering efficient, reliable and cost-effective courier transportation and warehousing solutions.
 With a focus on speed, precision and customer satisfaction, we aim to be the go-to partner for our customers seeking seamless courier services.
 Our core service involves ensuring operational efficiency throughout our delivery and courier services, including inventory management, durable packaging and swift dispatch of couriers, real time tracking of shipments and on-time delivery of couriers as promised.
-We are committed to enhance our logistics and courier services and improve seamless connectivity for our customers.
+We are committed to enhance our logistics and courier services and improve seamless connectivity for our customers.s.

 Current Challenge: